 Nursing Information Sessions

 Points Calculation for LPN & Paramedic Bridge Program application has changed.
-You are strongly recommended to attend an Information Session to get the update.
+You are strongly recommended to watch the Information Session video to get the update.

 For More Information